adamsuk/blog/pages/cv/03.education-and-work-experience/02.senior-software-engineer-raspberry-pi-foundation/item.md

 #### Fully Remote

-- Maintained and developed new features for the [projects site](https://projects.raspberrypi.org/) and [Code Club World](https://codeclubworld.org/).
+- Maintained and developed new features for the [Projects Site](https://projects.raspberrypi.org/) and [Code Club World](https://codeclubworld.org/).
-- Scoped and oversaw the development of a major overhaul of the Project Site pathways and implemented CI/CD improvements to significantly speed up content builds.
+- Scoped and oversaw the development of a major overhaul of the Project Site pathways and implemented CI/CD improvements to significantly reduce content build times.
+- Introduced major gallery improvements to Code Club World to encourage learning through celebrating success in a moderated environment, fostering a positive community for young learners.